xcvzmoon/dms-toolkit-rs/ARCHITECTURE.md

 1. Converts the grouped map into a list of `GroupedFiles` objects
 2. Returns the list

+#### The `process_and_compare_files` Function

+This function extends `process_files` by adding similarity comparison capabilities.
+It processes files and compares the extracted text against reference documents.

+**Parameters**:
+- `files`: Array of files to process
+- `reference_texts`: Array of reference text strings to compare against
+- `similarity_threshold`: Optional threshold percentage (default: 30.0) - only matches above this are returned
+- `similarity_method`: Optional algorithm selection (default: "hybrid")

+**Initialization Phase**:
+1. Parses the similarity method parameter (defaults to Hybrid if invalid)
+2. Creates handler instances (same as `process_files`)
+3. Initializes a thread-safe map for grouping results with similarity data

+**Processing Phase** (runs in parallel):
+For each file:
+1. **Text Extraction**: Same as `process_files` - extracts text using appropriate handler
+2. **Similarity Comparison**: If text was successfully extracted (not empty and not an error):
+   - Calls `compare_with_documents()` from the similarity module
+   - Compares extracted text against all reference texts in parallel
+   - Applies pre-filtering and threshold checks
+   - Returns matches above the threshold with their similarity percentages
+3. **Metadata Creation**: Creates a `FileMetadataWithSimilarity` object with:
+   - All fields from `FileMetadata`
+   - `similarity_matches`: Array of `SimilarityMatch` objects (reference index and similarity percentage)
+4. **Grouping**: Adds to thread-safe map grouped by MIME type

+**Output Phase**:
+1. Converts the grouped map into a list of `GroupedFilesWithSimilarity` objects
+2. Returns the list

 #### Parallel Processing

 The system uses `rayon` for parallel processing.
 The line `files.par_iter()` creates a parallel iterator, which processes multiple files simultaneously across available CPU cores.
 This significantly speeds up batch processing.

 The `DashMap` (a concurrent hash map) is used to safely collect results from parallel threads without data races.

+Similarity comparisons also run in parallel - when comparing one text against multiple reference texts, each comparison runs on a separate thread, and pre-filtering helps avoid expensive calculations for obviously dissimilar texts.

 ## Processing Flow